What is NSO?

 - Olympiad's Book of Reasoning (for preparation for the reasoning section of NSO)

-Additionally, class XI and XII students can refer to the various publications like Chemistry Today, Biology Today, Mathematics Today and Physics For You and MTG books which contain useful information including model test papers of various National and International Olympiads.
+Additionally, class XI and XII students can refer various publications like Chemistry Today, Biology Today, Mathematics Today and Physics for You as well as MTG books which contain useful information, including model test papers of various National and International Olympiads.

 When do I qualify?

-Qualification for NSO exam for students for Level 1 are done on the basis of ranks obtained in the exam.
+Qualification for the NSO exam for students at level 1 are done on the basis of ranks obtained in the exam.

-In case two or more students score same total marks, ranks will be awarded to student scoring higher marks in sections accorded higher priority, as under:
+In case two or more students score the same amount of total marks, ranks will be awarded to the student scoring higher marks in sections accorded higher priority, as under:

-Criterion for ranking in 2nd Level Olympiad Exams:
+The criterion for ranking in the 2nd Level of the Olympiad Exams is as follows:

-- Marks scored in sections in level two exam accorded higher priority.
+- Marks scored in sections in the 2nd level exam that are accorded higher priority

-- Total marks scored in Level one exam.
+- Total marks scored in the 2nd level exam

-- Marks scored in sections, in level one exam, accorded higher priority.
+- Marks scored in sections, in 1st level exam that are accorded higher priority

 In case two or more students score same marks under all the categories above, they will be awarded the same rank.

-How should I discuss my doubts of NSO?
+Whom should I discuss my doubts on NSO with?

 Asking doubts and clearing them is important while preparing for NSO.
 Toppr brings you a community who has survived the test of time and wants to help out a real NSO aspirant.

-You can always visit our Discuss page and ask your doubts or check the doubts asked by another student.
+You can always visit our Discuss page and ask your doubts or check the doubts asked by other student.